Ketosis Symptoms: the Bridge Between Experience and Science – Introduction

 Years have passed since then, and the ketogenic diet has continued to be explored for many other applications.
 Notably, the most studied one is its ability to improve weight in overweight people.
 Other applications under investigation include exercise performance, sleep, neurocognitive performance, cardiovascular health, diabetes management, and overall inflammatory control.
 (1-5)

-In this article, we are going to discuss the several symptoms that nutritional ketosis could produce in people and what is the relationship between these and the changes that the body experiences in nutritional ketosis.
+In this article, we are going to discuss the several symptoms that nutritional ketosis could produce in people and the relationship between these and the changes that the body experiences in nutritional ketosis.

-Ketosis Symptoms in Nutritional Ketosis: What We Might Experience?
+Ketosis Symptoms in Nutritional Ketosis: What We Might Experience

 Some Negative Ketosis Symptoms